 - Brass and copper metal furnishings

-- A plunger was called a force pump with value
+- The plunger was called a “force pump with value”

 - Products contained asbestos

-- Blinds looked like what we would today call shutters
+- Blinds have the appearance of what we today call shutters

 The Cost of Supplies

 So how much did it cost to build and furnish a home in 1910?
 Here are some examples:

 - A front door with a fancy, etched glass window: $8